hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 // => 'It's a dog'
 ```

 Be careful, however. *It's possible to reassign the `constructor` property to something else*.
-We'll learn about reassigning the `constructor` property in the next assignment.
 In that case, the test shown above would fail, even though the object is still a dog.

 ```js
 Dog.prototype.constructor = function() {};